 L1 Treasury combines a portfolio of liquid fixed income securities with higher yielding investments such as direct loans and real estate with investments in the financial markets, both direct and via hedge funds.
 L1 Treasury also has the ability to enter into financing arrangements to further enhance its liquidity or returns.

 The L1 Treasury team is highly experienced and contains all the specialities that would be found in an institutional asset management company, from risk management and investment professionals to technology and infrastructure experts.

 The CIO of L1 Treasury is responsible for implementing the investment strategy within the risk limits and parameters set by its Investment and Risk Committee.
-The Committee consists of executives of the L1 Group as well as non-executives and is chaired by Ed Eisler, founder and Chief Investment Officer of Eisler Capital, a global macro hedge fund.

 2017 proved to be a very good year for the global economy: with the exception of the UK where economic growth fell slightly, every developed market economy saw growth accelerating, unemployment falling and inflation picking up.
 Towards the end of the year, wage growth in many countries started to accelerate as well.

 This positive economic picture allowed for a gradual normalisation of monetary policy, although faster in the US than in the rest of the developed world and offered some room for a more expansive fiscal policy.
 This set of circumstances in turn led to a benign year in financial markets: the S&P 500 experienced positive returns each month of the year and saw the lowest annualised volatility in at least 50 years.